nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.
+1. Ensure you have Java `17` or above installed on your computer.

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W13-2/tp/releases).